New Army: Cixi's reforms

-Cixi following the coup began improving her control over the military namely by maintaining the decentralised command of the military so as to deny any one official too much military power whilst simultaneously increasing the forces under her command and those under the control of the Manchus, she continued the adoption of western drill and the importation of weaponry but the necessary support services for a modern army remained neglected.
-Cixi continued and re-issued the edicts regarding the disbandment of old units however they continued to exist alongside the newer modern western-style units leading to a large cost which hindered further reform as the finances of the state could not simultaneously support a large modern army and a very large unmodern army.
-Cixi however did maintain the loyalty of the troops something Guangxu failed to achieve as she generously gave the troops of Yuan Dong and Nie money for their support against the Guangxu emperor and his reformers.
+Cixi, following the coup, began improving her control over the military, namely by maintaining the decentralised command of the military so as to deny any one official too much military power whilst simultaneously increasing the forces under her command and those under the control of the Manchus.
+She continued the adoption of western drill and the importation of weaponry, but the necessary support services for a modern army remained neglected.
+Cixi continued and re-issued the edicts regarding the disbandment of old units.
+However, they continued to exist alongside the newer modern western-style units leading to a large cost, which hindered further reform as the finances of the state could not simultaneously support a large modern army and a very large unmodernised army.
+Cixi, however, did maintain the loyalty of the troops, something the Guangxu Emperor failed to achieve, as she generously gave the troops of Yuan, Dong, and Nie money for their support against the Guangxu emperor and his reformers.

-Ronglu a Manchu was given unprecedented military being appointed simultaneously as Grand Councillor, Controller of the Board of war, Imperial Commissioner over the forces of Song Qing, Yuan Shikai, Nie Sicheng and Dong Fuxiang, thus centralising all forces around the capital under a loyalist Manchu official, and commander of forces in the Beiyang region (the area around the Bohai bay) the new Manchu Viceroy was to assist him.
-Cixi did not extend such centralisation to the other provinces but did continue the universal military service program ordering officials to encourage such organisations and to hire ex-bandits and criminals and give them a legitimate career in the military not conducive to an effective military but cheaper than fighting the bandits.
-Cixi re-instated the military exam on the path to abolishment by order of Guangxu adding a category on firearms in addition to archery and swordsmanship she did also turn down a request to abolish technical subjects in the provincial colleges and modern schools.
+Ronglu, a Manchu, was given unprecedented military power, being appointed simultaneously as Grand Councillor, Controller of the Board of War, and Imperial Commissioner over the forces of Song Qing, Yuan Shikai, Nie Shicheng and Dong Fuxiang, thus centralising all forces around the capital under a loyalist Manchu official.
+The commander of the forces in the Beiyang region (the area around the Bohai Bay), the new Manchu Viceroy, was to assist him.
+Cixi did not extend such centralisation to the other provinces, but did continue the universal military service program, ordering officials to encourage such organisations and to hire ex-bandits and criminals and give them a legitimate career in the military, which was not conducive to an effective military but cheaper than fighting the bandits.
+Cixi re-instated the military exam on the path to abolishment by order of Guangxu, adding a category on firearms in addition to archery and swordsmanship.
+She did also turn down a request to abolish technical subjects in the provincial colleges and modern schools.

-K'ang-i the President of the Board of war was sent on an inspection tour of 1899 to improve the defenses of Liangguang and to raise money in the aspect of finances he was successful being given the sobriquet "imperial high extortioner" by the foreign press.
+K'ang-i, the President of the Board of War, was sent on an inspection tour of 1899 to improve the defenses of Liangguang and to raise money.
+In the aspect of finances, he was successful, being given the sobriquet "imperial high extortioner" by the foreign press.